uroojzarab/assignment-protocol-analysis/http/http_answers.md

 ---

 ### 2. Find the packet that contains the first GET request for the website you have accessed.

-The first GET request found in the trace is:
+The first get request is in frame #257

-GET /basic-auth/user/passwd HTTP/1.1
+---

+### 3.Describe all headers and their values in this GET request message.

+# Headers:
 Host: httpbin.org

 Connection: keep-alive

+DNT: 1

 Upgrade-Insecure-Requests: 1

-User-Agent: Mozilla/5.0 (Windows NT 10.0; Win64; x64) AppleWebKit/537.36 ...
+User-Agent: Mozilla/5.0 (Windows NT 10.0; Win64; x64) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/131.0.0.0 Safari/537.36 Avast/131.0.0.0

-Sec-Purpose: prefetch;prerender
-Purpose: prefetch
-Accept: text/html,application/xhtml+xml,application/xml;q=0.9,image/avif,image/webp,image/apng,/;q=0.8,application/signed-exchange;v=b3;q=0.7
+Accept: text/html,application/xhtml+xml,application/xml;q=0.9,image/avif,image/webp,image/apng,*/*;q=0.8,application/signed-exchange;v=b3;q=0.7

 Accept-Encoding: gzip, deflate

 Accept-Language: en-US,en;q=0.9

 ---

-### 3.Describe all headers and their values in this GET request message.

-# Headers:

-- **Host:** httpbin.org → The target server.
-- **Connection:** keep-alive → Client requests a persistent connection.
-- **Upgrade-Insecure-Requests:** 1 → Browser prefers secure resources if possible.
-- **User-Agent:** Mozilla/5.0 … → Identifies the browser and operating system.
-- **Sec-Purpose:** prefetch;prerender → Request was preloaded.
-- **Purpose:** prefetch → Confirms prefetching.
-- **Accept:** Lists acceptable content types.
-- **Accept-Encoding:** gzip, deflate → Supported compression formats.
-- **Accept-Language:** en-US,en;q=0.9 → Preferred languages.

----

 ### 4.4.
 Identify the status code in the first server response.

 # Status Code in First Server Response

-The status code in the first server response is:
+The first response  at Frame #377 has Status Code: 200 OK.

-**401 Unauthorized**

 ---